-HelloNZB is Java-based and free (open source) piece of software for binary USENET downloading.
-Currently, HelloNZB is in beta status; in other words, it is in active development so the user might encounter some missing features or bugs.
+HelloNZB is a Java-based and free (open source) piece of software for binary USENET downloading.
+Currently, HelloNZB is in version 1.2.4, which has made some significant improvements over its previous versions.

-HelloNZB is not to be confused with HellaNZB which is a python Usenet / NZB decoder that has currently only developing on an “as needed basis”
+HelloNZB is not to be confused with HellaNZB which is a python Usenet / NZB decoder that has currently only developed on an “as needed basis”